Accessing Part D Prescription Medications

 - Self-administered medications, if self-administered by more than 50 percent of Medicare beneficiaries, as determined by Medicare.

-Coverage of some Part D medications is subject to medical necessity review by the Health Net's pharmacy benefit manager (PBM).
-See the Centers for Medicare & Medicaid Services (CMS) website at www.cms.gov for the common Part D vaccines covered under Medicare.
+Coverage of some Part D medications is subject to medical necessity review by Pharmacy Services.
+See Centers for Medicare & Medicaid Services (CMS) for the common Part D vaccines covered under Medicare.

 Part D Prescriber Requirements